jasonamyers/jasonamyers.github.com/_posts/2014-03-03-conference-money.md

 share: true
 ---
-This post is part of a series and the first one is available [here]({{ site.url }}/so-you-wanna-conference/ }})
+This post is part of a series and the first one is available [here]({{ site.url }}/so-you-wanna-conference/ }}) So if you read that and your still interested in running a conference let's talk about the next scary topic before we move on into the good stuff.

 There is simply a never ending list of things that require money when putting on a conference.
 This is a look at how we raised it, and the decisions we